Don Kessinger: Baseball career

-Kessinger had another good season in 1970, producing a .266 batting average while scoring 100 runs.
+Kessinger had another successful season in 1970, producing a .266 batting average while scoring 100 runs.
 He led the entire league in assists for the third consecutive year and claimed his second Gold Glove Award.
-On June 17, 1971 he went 6-for-6, becoming the first Cubs with a six hit game in nearly 34 years.
+On June 17, 1971, he went 6-for-6, becoming the first Cubs with a six hit game in nearly 34 years.
 He continued to be one of the cornerstones of the Cubs' infield, earning three more All-Star berths in 1971, 1972 and 1974.
 In October 1975, after 11 seasons with the Cubs, Kessinger was traded to the St. Louis Cardinals—for pitcher Mike Garman and infielder Bobby Hrapmann.
 He was the last remaining Cub from the 1969 season when they almost won the pennant.

 The 33-year-old Kessinger still played well in St. Louis, ending the season with a .320 on-base percentage and was second in the league in range factor.
 In August 1977, he was traded to the Chicago White Sox—for pitcher Steve Staniland—who were seeking to bolster their infield strength.
 The White Sox held a "Don Kessinger Night" on September 8, 1978, where 31,000 Chicago baseball fans (said to consist, in Baseball Digest, of nearly equal numbers of Sox and Cubs fans) thanked #11 for his years of service at shortstop.
 On October 19, 1978, White Sox President Bill Veeck named Kessinger to be the team's player-manager (the last in AL history).
-He was managing at Comiskey Park on July 12, 1979 when the infamous "Disco Demolition Night" took place, and wisely locked his players in the locker room between games, avoiding the near-riot.
+He was managing at Comiskey Park on July 12, 1979, when the infamous "Disco Demolition Night" took place, and wisely locked his players in the locker room between games, avoiding the near-riot.
 With the White Sox languishing in 5th place in the standings, Kessinger resigned on August 2, 1979 and was replaced by Tony La Russa.

 Managerial record

 Career statistics

 In a 16-year major league career, Kessinger played in 2,078 games, accumulating 1,931 hits in 7,651 at bats for a .252 career batting average along with 14 home runs, 527 runs batted in and an on-base percentage of .314.
+Kessinger however struggled as a pinch-hitter in his MLB career, going 0-for-37 with just one RBI.
 He retired with a .965 fielding percentage.
 A six-time All-Star, Kessinger won the National League Gold Glove for shortstops in 1969 and 1970.
 In three different seasons with the Cubs, he turned 100 or more double plays.
 Kessinger had 6,212 assists during his career, ranking him 14th all-time among major league shortstops.
 In 1977 he was named the recipient of the Danny Thomas Memorial Award, for his exemplary Christian Spirit in Major League Baseball and, the following year he was the recipient of the Lou Gehrig Memorial Award, presented annually to the Major League baseball player who both on and off the field best exemplifies the character of Lou Gehrig.
 Kessinger received 0.5% of the vote on the Baseball Hall of Fame balloting, 1985, his only appearance on the balloting.